leonardont/TributePage/README.md

 # "Nelson Mandela" Tribute Page
-A HTML and CSS training webpage for the freeCodeCamp course. <br>
+A simple technical documentation page with HTML and CSS, made for the freeCodeCamp course. <br>
 This site's theme is a Nelson Mandela tribute page.